Fayeemf/masquerade-web/README.md

 It will recreate the `index.html` file, as well as [re]create blog posts present in the `blogs` directory.

+3. Remove the `CNAME` file, or change the CNAME to the correct custom domain.

 ## Credits

 We :heart: `CodePen`, especially for the [front page](https://codepen.io/JeffAspen/pen/GZNqPm) and [blog posts](https://codepen.io/j-w-v/pen/JXdRqd) templates.